 We will begin by clarifying what ABM is all about, talk about how to implement account-based marketing and finish with how you can start an ABM pilot project as a marketing executive.

 So, without further ado, let's dive right into it!

 ITSMA first coined the concept of ABM in 2004.
 Their goal was to help marketers achieve better results by stopping them from drafting a sales pitch for a very general target audience and instead pushing them to create personalised campaigns and messaging for multiple stakeholders in high-value target accounts.

 So, by ITSMA's definition: Account-Based Marketing is "treating individual accounts as markets in their own right."

-Since then, it has developed even further.
-Broader definitions have gained traction due to tech players moving into the space.
-We like how the guys at Engagio (who have been acquired by Demandbase) define it: “a go-to-market strategy that coordinates personalised marketing and sales efforts to land and expand target accounts.”
+Broader definitions have gained traction due to technology players moving into this space.
+We like how Engagio (who have been acquired by Demandbase) defines ABM: "a go-to-market strategy that coordinates personalised marketing and sales efforts to land and expand into target accounts and boost revenue".

 Close an account, and then another,

 Now that we can define ABM.
 Let's continue with who can make the most of it.
 At first, ABM was considered mainly for the B2B enterprise-level companies.
 However, the technology and capabilities developed in the past few years changed the game and has made it more accessible.

 If you want to know whether an account is a good fit to implement an ABM strategy, you should look for two deciding factors: